 Using caching and content delivery networks (feasible for high-traffic websites with international audiences) is always encouraged.

-In designing and developing today, these 4 challenges are the most common.
+In web design and development today, these 4 challenges are the most common.

 - Prototyping User-Centric/Interactive designs